Ananya-KM/RISC-V-and-VLSI-internship/task4.md

 # task_4_verilog_simulation

-# Aim: To verify the Functional Simulation:-

-### 4.2 Installing iverilog and gtkwave
+### Installing iverilog and gtkwave

 - **For Ubuntu**

- Open your terminal and type the following to install iverilog and GTKWave
+ Open the terminal and type the following to install iverilog and GTKWave
  ```
  $   sudo apt get update
  $   sudo apt get install iverilog gtkwave